 Welcome to IndyPL’s 100 Books Before Graduation reading challenge!
 Your goal, should you choose to accept it, is to read 100 books before you graduate from high school.
 If you do, you will receive prizes as you participate.
 Prizes will be awarded after reading 10, 25, 50, 75 and 100 books!
 Most importantly you will expand your mind, vocabulary, critical thinking, and test scores!
 This program is for students in grades 7-12.

 You can borrow e-books and audiobooks from home using your IndyPL Library Card.
-Check out the e-book and e-audiobook collections in both OverDrive and Axis 360.
-If you have never borrowed from OverDrive or Axis 360 before directions are available:
+Check out the e-book and e-audiobook collections in OverDrive.
+If you have never borrowed from OverDrive before directions are available:

 For more information about IndyPL's reading programs, or if you need more help, call or ask a Library staff member at any of our locations or text a librarian at 317 333-6877.

 These are books that staff have recommended as not only great teen reads but popular reads that teens love!

 Seventeen-year-old Zélie, her older brother Tzain, and rogue princess Amari fight to restore magic to the land and activate a new generation of magi, but they are ruthlessly pursued by the crown prince, who believes the return of magic will mean the end of the monarchy.